Blog

 Lifestyle Changes to Manage an Enlarged Prostate

 Certain lifestyle changes can significantly help in managing the symptoms of BPH.
-Integrating these changes into your daily routine can reduce discomfort and improve quality of life.
+Integrating these changes into your daily routine can reduce discomfort and improve the overall quality of life.
+However, it is important to note that these changes should be used only as symptom‑relief measures that complement, not replace, medical evaluation and guideline‑based therapy.

 • Reducing Water Intake at Night: Limiting fluid intake in the evening can serve to reduce the frequency of nighttime urination (nocturia).
 This can lead to better sleep quality and less disruption during the night.
 Try to drink the majority of your fluids earlier in the day and reduce intake a few hours before bedtime.

-• Urinating When You Have the Urge: It’s important to respond to the urge to urinate promptly.
+• Urinating When You Have the Urge: It’s important to respond promptly to the urge to urinate.
 Holding in urine can stretch the bladder and exacerbate symptoms.
-Try to urinate regularly and completely empty your bladder each time to avoid retention and reduce the risk of urinary tract infections.
+Try to urinate regularly and empty your bladder each time to avoid retention and reduce the risk of urinary tract infections.

 • Avoiding Antihistamines and Decongestants: Certain medications, including antihistamines and decongestants, can worsen BPH symptoms by tightening the muscles around the urethra and making it more difficult to urinate.
 If you are experiencing BPH symptoms, consult your doctor before using these medications.
 They may be able to recommend alternatives that do not affect the prostate.